IrisChase/reprodyne/README.md

 # Contributing
-Contributions are welcome, but I would prefer it if you contacted me (iris@enesda.com) before beginning work on anything non-trivial to avoid wasting time.
+Contributions are welcome, but I would prefer it if you contacted me (iris@enesda.com) before beginning work on anything non-trivial.

 # Credits
 Concieved and developed by Iris Chase (iris@enesda.com)